Intruder breaches base of Air Force One, shot fired

 During the incident, which occurred at about 11:30 a.m.
 Monday, “a man gained unauthorized access to a JBA housing area,” Joint Base Andrews said in a statement posted to Twitter.
 “A resident discharged a firearm, security forces arrived on scene to apprehend the intruder and law enforcement is investigating the incident.”

-Joint Base Andrews is home to the fleet of blue and white presidential aircraft, including Air Force One, Marine One, and the “doomsday” 747 aircraft that can serve as the nation’s airborne nuclear command and control centers if needed.
+Joint Base Andrews is home to the fleet of blue and white presidential aircraft, including Air Force One and the “doomsday” 747 aircraft that can serve as the nation’s airborne nuclear command and control centers if needed.

 The Air Force said late Monday it did not have anything to add beyond the Andrews statement about Monday’s intrusion.

-Note: This story has been updated to correct that Joint Base Andrews is not the home of Marine One, which is based at Marine Corps Base Quantico.